 3. Questions around security

 While the governance and security of data warehouses is trusted, there are concerns around these factors for data lakes.
-Since the latter repository is newer, there is worry that this source of backed up content can leave organizations' information vulnerable.
+Since the latter repository is newer, there is worry that backing up content into this source can leave organizations' information vulnerable.

-Gaining the most value from data lakes for your RM
+Gaining the most value from data lakes for your information management

-Those three common critiques around data lakes are important to consider: organizations need to be extremely mindful where they are streaming and storing their information or they can find themselves with a data swamp repository that is not well protected or providing them with much additional value.
+Those three common critiques around data lakes are important to consider: organizations need to be extremely mindful where they are streaming and storing their information, or they can find themselves with a data swamp repository that is not well protected or providing them with additional value.
 Not the crystal blue waters one would hope for.